kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(b\) You may offer an individual briefing to any other passenger, but you may not require an individual to have such a briefing except as provided in paragraph (a) of this section.

 \(c\) You must not require any passenger with a disability to demonstrate that he or she has listened to, read, or understood the information presented, except to the extent that carrier personnel impose such a requirement on all passengers with respect to the general safety briefing.
-You must not take any action adverse to a qualified individual with a disability on [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.571   Briefing passengers before takeoff.|14 CFR 121.571]] the person has not[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md#§135.117   Briefing of passengers before flight.|14 CFR 135.117]]e briefing.
+You must not take any action adverse to a qualified individual with a disability on the basis that the person has not “accepted” the briefing.

 \(d\) When you conduct an individual safety briefing for a passenger with a disability, you must do so as inconspicuously and discreetly as possible.